gmusic-utils/gmusic.js/README.md

 #### `playback.setRepeat(mode)`
 Change the current setting for repeat

-- mode `String` - Required mode to change repeat to
+- mode `String` - Value to change repeat to
     - Valid values are `NO_REPEAT`, `LIST_REPEAT`, `SINGLE_REPEAT`
         - See `playback.getRepeat()` for meaning